 Somehow I always know when I am not being true to myself.
 It's a bit like when you know someone is hiding something from you because they avoid meeting your eyes.
-Well, in the same way, there are times when I seem to shift my eyes away from my own Self or from others.
+Well, in the same way, there are times when I seem to shift my eyes away from my own Self.

 My mind may have even justified what seems a perfectly 'reasonable' explanation of why I need to step away from being 100% truthful.
 The rationale it uses may be, 'If you say the truth you'll hurt that person', 'That's the way it's always been done', 'Nobody will know', or 'I don't want to upset them'.

 Yet in all those cases, I have set aside my own inner wisdom, I have betrayed the trust I have in myself, and followed the tune of the Pied Piper.
 I have allowed it to lead me astray...